Where are the ZAP workshops held?

 At the current time we will be delivering a ZAP community online workshop at least once a week.

 What time do the ZAP workshops start and finish?

-Nothing.
-ZAP is funded and the workshops are provided free of charge.
+ZAP Community workshops are free of charge.

 Do I need to bring lunch?

-Do I need to declare that my child is on medication?
+Do I need to declare that my child is on medication? (applicable to day sessions)

 Only if your child will need to self-administer medication on the day.
 Please let us know in the application form.